lone17/knowledge/content/Diffusion language modeling with maximum semantic likelihood.md

 - The selection can be based on #question
 	- a statistical model
 	- an objective that minimize the divergence of the sentence embedding between 2 consecutive steps
-		- could use a pretrained encoder like [[Harnessing the Universal Geometry of Embeddings]]
+		- could use the distance in the latent space learnt from [[Harnessing the Universal Geometry of Embeddings]] #todo/experiment
-		- learn the metric on the go
+		- learn the metric on the go #idea
 	- a semantic distance between 2 consecutive steps
-		- KL-divergence/OT distance between the prob dist of newly generated tokens
+		- KL-divergence/OT distance between the prob dist of newly generated tokens #idea
 	- an encoder model to compute $P(\text{sequence in step k})$ and $P(\text{sequence in step k+1})$ and use them to compute a metric ![[Diffusion language modeling with maximum semantic likelihood#^071c78]]

 #### denoising process
 - each step generate new tokens that doesn't change the semantic too much
 	- restrict on generating only at positions next to existing tokens.
 How ? #question
-		- Filter out only positions that next to a token ? #idea
+		- Filter out only positions that next to a token ? #todo/experiment
 		- Make the generate-able positions dynamic, e.g. #idea The current sequence: `a quick brown fox` Generate-able positions: `_ a _ quick _ brown _ fox _`